loicleray/WOAH_WAHIS.ReportRetriever/README.md

 # OIE_WAHIS.ReportRetriever
 Automatically download publicly available animal disease reports from the World Organisation for Animal Health WAHIS database.
-Researchers can filter and download disease outbreak information to Excel Spreadsheets, without having to do it manually.
+Researchers can filter and download disease outbreak information to CSV/Excel Spreadsheets, without having to do it manually.

-> Made with 🖤 by [Loic Leray](https://loicleray.com).
+> By [Loic Leray](https://loicleray.com).
 If this was of use to you, please consider [buying me a "coffee"](https://www.buymeacoffee.com/loicleray) and share your projects with me!
 I hope that these tools will help epidemiologists and researchers with their projects.
 Happy researching! 🤓

+---

+### NOTE
+WAHIS has updated it's system since this was released.
+I have had emails from researchers stating some script functionality was no longer working as expected.
+I haven't had sufficient time to test and rework it.
+If there is sufficient demand from researchers I may start working on this again.
+That said, a lot of the contents in the scripts should be a big headstart those that can code.

 ---